Troponin: Cardiac conditions

+Coronary artery stent placement can also cause immediate post-procedure elevated serum troponin levels.
+This can be problematic in a clinical setting as troponin values and guidance protocols become subject to more thoughtful interpretation.
+Essentially, making it difficult for a clinician to use troponin elevation diagnostically in this patient group.
+After stenting and related PCI procedures, troponin levels do return to standard levels once the stent has 'settled' and is no longer causing localized cardiac muscle inflammation.

+In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).

 Troponins are also increased in patients with heart failure, where they also predict mortality and ventricular rhythm abnormalities.
 They can rise in inflammatory conditions such as myocarditis and pericarditis with heart muscle involvement (which is then termed myopericarditis).
 Troponins can also indicate several forms of cardiomyopathy, such as dilated cardiomyopathy, hypertrophic cardiomyopathy or (left) ventricular hypertrophy, peripartum cardiomyopathy, Takotsubo cardiomyopathy, or infiltrative disorders such as cardiac amyloidosis.

 Heart injury with increased troponins also occurs in cardiac contusion, defibrillation and internal or external cardioversion.
 Troponins are commonly increased in several procedures such as cardiac surgery and heart transplantation, closure of atrial septal defects, percutaneous coronary intervention, or radiofrequency ablation.